ahurta92/ams562-notes/lectures/utility/util.rst

 The standard library components are designed not to leak resources.
 They use constructor/destructor pairs to ensure that a resource does not outlive an object responsible for it.
-An example of this is the standard library:code:`vector`.
+An example of this is the standard library :code:`vector`.
 Vector is an example of an object which acquires resources when defined in scope and releases the resource when the object's scope is left.